 When you water your Bromeliad, make sure you provide enough water so that liquid flows from the drainage hole at the bottom of the pot and into the saucer.
 It’s extremely important to discard any excess water in the saucer and not to let your plant sit in any standing water.
 Your Bromeliad is an epiphyte and will not respond well to “wet feet,” which will cause the roots to rot and lead to the eventual death of the plant.

 Bromeliads grow best when placed in medium to bright indirect sunlight, but they will adapt to lower light if needed.
 However, if placed in very low light, yellow leaves may develop.
-Be careful you’re not placing your plant in full sun–when exposed to direct sunlight for too long, the foliage will burn.
+Be careful you’re not placing your plant in full sun either.
+When exposed to direct sunlight for too long, the foliage will burn.

 A weakened or stressed Bromeliad is more susceptible to insect infestations.
 Sap-sucking bugs like spider mites can drain your plant of moisture.
 This problem quickly manifests itself by yellowing leaflets and fronds.
 Scale, mealybugs, and spider mites occur frequently in indoor conditions.
 If not killed early on, these small pests proliferate and move all along frond parts into nooks and crannies.
 The piercing mouths of the insects exhaust your plant and accelerate yellowing, especially if your plant is already unhealthy from poor lighting or improper soil moisture.